Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

         However, at the time of writing this does not work properly.

-    While this does ensure a proper distribution of GPUs across nodes compatible with the distrubtions of cores to run the requested tasks, we will again run into binding issues when these options are propagated to `srun` to create the actual job steps, and hre this is even more tricky to solve.
+    While this does ensure a proper distribution of GPUs across nodes compatible with the distributions of cores to run the requested tasks, we will again run into binding issues when these options are propagated to `srun` to create the actual job steps, and hre this is even more tricky to solve.